Compassion focused therapy - for mood in dementia

 If a participant chooses to take part, they will be randomly assigned to either the Compassion Focused Therapy group or a ‘control’ group.
 There is an equal, 50/50 chance of them being in either group.
 If they are in the control group, they will not receive any additional treatment.

-The participants preference towards virtual or face-to-face meetings will be recorded and we will aim to allocate delivery of these CFT sessions accordingly.
+The participants' preference towards virtual or face-to-face meetings will be recorded and we will aim to allocate delivery of these Compassion Focused Therapy sessions accordingly.
 If the participant is randomly allocated to the intervention group, they will be invited to attend twelve, 60-minute online or face-to-face small group Compassion Focused Therapy sessions.
 These will occur once a week for twelve weeks.
 The sessions will involve meeting with a clinical professional and other people with dementia to discuss topics such as low mood, memory problems, and coping mechanisms.
 During the sessions the participant will also do activities such as gentle breathing and self-compassion exercises.
 There will be time to reflect as a group on the emotional experience of living with dementia.
 Sessions will end with suggesting home practices, with participants given session summaries.
 There will be time for social interaction before and after the session, either over a video conference platform or face-to-face.

-Following discussion of any questions they may have with a researcher, and signing the consent form, all participants will be asked to:
+Following discussion of any questions they may have with a researcher and signing the consent form, all participants will be asked to:

--Meet with a researcher for approximately 1.5 hours to answer questions about their mood, anxiety, quality of life, and thinking.
+1. Meet with a researcher for approximately 1.5 hours to answer questions about their mood, anxiety, quality of life, and thinking.
 If applicable, we will also invite carers/supporters to attend this meeting.

 What are the possible benefits and risks of participating?

 We appreciate that when an individual experiences memory problems, it may be hard to talk about things like mood and quality of life.
 The researchers carrying out the assessment, intervention, and interview have clinical experience and are working under supervision.
+The participant will be encouraged but never forced to take part in a particular activity during the sessions.

 Overall, the risks of taking part in this study are minimal.
 However, some people find that certain types of therapy do not help them or make them feel worse.
 If a participant finds any part of the study distressing, let us know and we can try to resolve the difficulty together or discuss other options of support.
 The participant is always free to withdraw from the study at any point.

-If the participant loses capacity to consent, they will be withdrawn from the study and no further data will be collected, however data collected up until that point will be retained for use in the study.
+If the participant loses capacity to consent, they will be withdrawn from the study and no further data will be collected; however, data collected up until that point will be retained for use in the study.
 Withdrawing from the study will not affect the standard of care the participant receives.

 If a participant takes part in the study and is allocated to the intervention group, we hope that their attendance at the sessions is a helpful experience.
 Previous research into compassion suggests that people can experience greater awareness, acceptance, control, improved coping and wellbeing.
-Regardless of whether the participant receives the intervention or not, the information we get from this study may help us to support people with dementia and their carers / supporters better in future.
+Regardless of whether the participant receives the intervention or not, the information we get from this study may help us to support people with dementia and their carers/supporters better in future.

 Where is the study run from?